 - 1) Practice exercises.
 These are problems that the student should do before the next class meeting.
-If a student has difficulty with an exercise, the student may ask me to do it in class (provided time allows) or in my office. - 2) Graded exercises.
+Students are expected to keep a notebook containing these exercises.
+If a student has difficulty with an exercise, the student may ask me to do it in class (provided time allows) or in my office.
+Students may work together on these exercises or ask help from a tutor or the MatHelp center.
+If a student fails a test, the student will be required to show progress on the daily exercises in the notebook until the next test. - 2) Graded exercises.
 These problems will be collected usually once a week.
 Due to the fact that I have 80 students, it is imperative that the work turned in is neat and organized.
 The student will be graded on correctness of the work.
 Also the student is required to show all work leading to an answer.
-The students may work together on these problems but the work turned in must be the students own, i.e. no copying.
-Copying homework will be considered an honor violation and students suspected of copying homework will be referred to the Honor Council.
-Also, if student do work together on homework, they must document who they worked with.

-3) Pop quizzes.
+The students may not work together on these specific problems or receive any outside help except from me or the text.
+Copying homework will be considered an honor violation and students suspected of copying homework will be referred to the Honor Council. - 3) Online Homework.
+There will be homework that is graded online.
+These will be shorter, drill type questions given daily.
+Then website that supports this is http://hosted2.webwork.rochester.edu/webwork2/Rhodes_math121-mouron/. - 4) Pop quizzes.
 If it is evident to the instructor that the students are not keeping up with the homework, a pop quiz may be given.